irbujam/ss_log_event_monitor/README.md

 # Autonomys monitoring powershell script
-A simple to run and lightweight windows powershell script that captures live information using prometheus metrics endpoint.
+A simple to run and lightweight powershell script that captures live information using prometheus metrics endpoint.

 To use the monitor:
 - Save all files from latest monitor release in a folder on local computer